dahak-metagenomics/dahak-taco/docs/howitworks.md

 * All code is located in the `taco` executable script
 * It is a short and simple command line interface implemented with argparser
-* Snakemake is called via the API.
-The rule that is called is set by the user.
+* Snakemake is called via its Python API.
+* The user specifies which snakemake rule to call, and any parameters to use.

 ## User Input